 This scenic riverside walk follows the River Witham as it meanders through Belton Park, a wildlife rich open area of grassland and ancient woodland of around 1300 acres with an historic herd of wild fallow deer.
 The walk links into a longer route which extends further into the park.
+Dogs on leads welcome.

 The river rises south of Grantham and runs for a length of about 80 miles north to Lincoln, where it cuts through the ridge, down across the Fens and into the Wash at Boston.
 The Belton section of the river is part of the Grantham Urban River and Wetland Plan.
 The project aims to restore the river banks for the benefit of wildlife.